Tony Hunt (judge): Circuit Court

-His career as judge began in May 2007 when he became a Judge of the Circuit Court.
+His career on the bench began in May 2007 when he was appointed a judge of the Circuit Court.
 From March 2012, he was assigned to the Midland Circuit.

 He was a member of the Circuit Court Rules Committee.
 He replaced Yvonne Murphy as a member of the Working Group on Efficiency Measures in the Criminal Justice System for the Circuit and District Courts in February 2012.

 High Court

 Hunt was elevated to the High Court in October 2014, coinciding with multiple vacancies created on the court following the creation by the Court of Appeal.

-He frequently hears cases from the Central Criminal Court, including those involving murder, manslaughter, and rape.
-He has also heard extradition applications.
-During 2015, he was the judge in the trial of Graham Dwyer arising out of the murder of Elaine O'Hara.
+Hunt frequently hears cases from the Central Criminal Court, including those involving murder, manslaughter, and rape.
+In 2015, he was the judge in the trial of Graham Dwyer arising out of the murder of Elaine O'Hara.
 The trial lasted 46 days and attracted much media and public attention.
+In 2023, he was the judge in the trial of Jozef Puška, arising out of the high-profile murder of Ashling Murphy.
+Hunt has also heard extradition applications.

 He is the senior presiding judge of the Special Criminal Court.
 He has heard cases concerning dissident republicanism and the Hutch–Kinahan feud, including the shooting of Gareth Hutch, Dessie O'Hare, and the kidnapping of Kevin Lunney.
 In May 2020, he described the Kinahan organisation as having a "hierarchical structure" containing "cells and sub-cells" to engage in "execution-type murders" related to international "organised drugs and firearm trafficking".
 This was the first time a judge had outlined the organisation in such a way in court.